How to Parse Data with AngleSharp (Tutorial 2024)

 // Select the name and price elements

-var nameElement = productElement.QuerySelector("h4");
+var nameElement = productElement.QuerySelector(".product-name");

-var priceElement = productElement.QuerySelector("h5");
+var priceElement = productElement.QuerySelector(".product-price");

 // Extract their text